CMCLorg/CMCLorg.github.io/CfP.md

 We are pleased to announce that Richard Futrell (University of California Irvine) and Suzanne Stevenson (University of Toronto) are our invited speakers for CMCL 2020.

-## Travel Support

-Thanks to the generosity of our sponsors, there will be a limited amount of travel awards for students who are the first authors of accepted papers.

 ## Sponsoring Institutions

 Working on it for you!